liamsain/liamsain.github.io/blogideas.md

 ## vue reusability
 - tips: using js models for complex prop data
 - writing comments with example object for complex prop data
-- another benefit: writing circulargraph reusably encourages you to let users specify more than two items